jkaba/NFL/README.md

 ## ML 2016 NFL Draft
 Using Machine Learning to predict the 2016 NFL Draft

+## NFL Dash Data
+Repo containing data used in the NFL Dash

 ## NFL Draft Model 2
 Using Random Forest Algorithm to predict the NFL Draft